UD: September 2017

 (after Pieta 2010; see also Megaw 2012)

 Among the most significant finds from the site are two bronze decorated axes, also dating to the early La Têne era.
 Although in prehistory and the Hallstatt period axes were among the most popular weapons, in the La Têne period their use is recorded only in isolated cases (Guštin 1991: 58/59, Schumacher 1989; Todorović 1972:Taf.
 18:6).
-In Slovakia there is no evidence of the use of axes as weapons during this period (Pieta 2005:49).
+In Slovakia, while there is no evidence of the use of axes as weapons during this period (Pieta 2005:49), a number of bronze axes, believed to have had a ritual purpose, have been recorded.
 The ceremonial/religious function of the Horné Orešany axes is also clearly indicated by the intricate triskele decoration on the blade, and the depiction of a bearded deity who appears on both examples.

 Celtic ritual/ceremonial axes from Horné Orešany (Width of blades 95/ 67 mm.) – Late 5th c.
 BC (after Pieta 2014)